How to visit Central Park for the first time

 The wide path is a boon to the many skateboarders, families with strollers, street performers, artists, snack carts, and food vendors, as there is plenty of room for everyone.
 And with the over 9,000 benches that line the route, there’s ample opportunity to sit and have a rest or a snack.
 As an interesting curiosity, many of the benches in Central Park have dedication plaques through the Adopt a Bench initiative which makes for quirky reading.

 The width of the Mall path was a conscious design element.
 The park’s creators wanted to accommodate the width of the carriages of wealthy folks.
 These distinguished visitors would get dropped off at the Mall's starting point (our ending point, as we are walking the Mall in the opposite direction), where they could appreciate the natural setting and mingle freely with people of lesser status while strolling along.
-When they reached the Bethesda Terrace at the other end, their carriages would be waiting to pick them up and bring them to their next destination.
-Not a bad day.

 The Dairy Visitor Center